 We knew right away this was meant for Roy and I.

 Our misbehaving amounted to me having an asthma attack while eating and then I spilled so much dreamsicle shake (oh how delicious that was!) all over the table while pouring some from the metal tumbler into the tall malt glass.
-The stack of napkins below came from me trying to clean up my mess.
 Roy was very well behaved so at least one of us was!
-While this was a fun day even if it was exhausting!
+This was a fun day even if it was exhausting!
 We had a wonderful day of rest on Wednesday.
 We then headed out on Thursday going to Santa Fe, New Mexico to see what’s between here and there.

 Click on the links below to go there!